Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 how they must act, how they must dress.
 In fact, we assign each and every baby born in a hospital a gender and tell them that is what they are, regardless of if its "in-sync" with their sex.
-And when some of us say, "Actually, I'm this gender, and would like to modify my body to fit that" that's totally okay!
+And when some of us say, "Actually, I'm this gender, and would like to modify my body to fit that," that's totally okay!
 Because it is not as if we are suddenly attempting to derive meaning elsewhere, to threaten the very origin of meaning, because we are still deriving it from gender.
 As long as we still say, "Just like an intersex person, regardless of my